 The range is quite nice providing protection up to 18 feet and which is dispensed in a thick gel substance that will stick to your targets.
 This product is safe to use indoors and greatly reduces the risk of back-spray.
 The mixture is a sticky substance that prevents the need for cleanup that the spray type dispensers require if deployed indoors.
 Overall this is a great product for your personal defense in indoor situations and ranks up in out top picks.

-Best Pepper Spray for Home Defense and Business Protection
+Best OC Spray for Home Defense and Business Protection

 This one made our top picks due to the high range and huge capacity this product features.
 Placing more distance between you and your attacker is a key thing to remember when diffusing a situation, and this product does just that.